 A: You should call or email the program Director.

-Q: When is the physical fitness test offerred?
+Q: When is the physical fitness test offered?

-Q: The physical fitness test will be offerred in April and May.
+Q: The physical fitness test will be offered in April and May.

 Q: What is the physical fitness requirement?